Elder – Bishop – Deacon

-The terms Elder and Bishop are used interchangeably, and mean the same.
 Elders are selected by and are responsible to the Workers.
 Most Elders lead meetings that are held in their personal homes.
-Alternate Elders (sometimes called Deacons) lead the meetings in the absence of the appointed Elder.
+Alternate Elders (sometimes called Deacons) lead the meetings in the absence of the appointed Elder (1 Tim 3:8, 10, 12, 13; Phil 1:1).

 US Worker Quote: It should be understood…that no leader or elder is self-appointed or elected by the church.
 All elders, or those who lead meetings are appointed by the servants of God and are responsible to them.
 (Overseer Jack Carroll, Ariz.
 Conv.
 Oct 25-28, 1951)